magic-wormhole/magic-wormhole/README.md

 This library is released under the MIT license, see LICENSE for details.

-This library is compatible with python2.7, 3.4, 3.5, and 3.6 .
-It is
+This library is compatible with python2.7, 3.4 (non-Windows-only), 3.5, and 3.6 .
-probably compatible with py2.6, but the latest Twisted (>=15.5.0) is not.